 Best known as: Colombian drug kingpin of the 1980s

-Colombian Pablo Escobar became one of the world's richest men by distributing cocaine throughout the Americas, from the late 1970s until his death in 1993.
-He grew up outside the city of Medellin, and turned to petty crime at an early age.
-By the 1970s he was in the drug trade, and by 1975 he was boss of what came to be known as the Medellin Cartel.
+Colombian Pablo Escobar became one of the world's richest men by distributing cocaine throughout the Americas from the late 1970s until his death in 1993.
+Pablo Escobar grew up outside the city of Medellín, and turned to petty crime at an early age.
+By the 1970s he was in the drug trade, and by 1975 he was boss of what came to be known as the Medellín Cartel.
 During the 1980s he was the top villain to the Colombian authorities, as well as an enemy in the "war on drugs" established by U.S. President Ronald Reagan

 and furthered by President George Bush

 the elder.
 Pablo Escobar spent part of his wealth on mansions, a private zoo and a private army.
 He was popular in some areas for his charitable deeds, including the financing of housing projects and football (soccer) playing fields, but he confronted law enforcement officials with a policy of "plato o plomo," silver or lead -- that is, the choice between taking a bribe or taking a bullet.
 Escobar killed anyone who refused a bribe or got in his way, including cops, by-standers, judges and presidential candidates.
 (He was "said to be responsible for around 7,000 deaths," according to a 2016 article in The Guardian